wp-plugins/custom-post-type-ui/readme.txt

 5. Custom taxonomies are automatically added to your content type screens

 == Changelog ==

+= 0.6.2 =
+* Added support for assigning custom taxonomies to post types when creating/editing
+* Fixed bug when setting hierarchy on a post type (props @JohnPBloch)
+* Fixed an error when registering a post type with no supported meta boxes
+* Fixed "Undefined index" error when determining return URLs
+* Added Chinese translation

 = 0.6.1 =
 * Added translation functionality and .pot file